database64128/swgp-go/README.md

 ### 1. Zero overhead

-Simply AES encrypt the first 16 bytes of all packets.
-Handshake packets (message type 1, 2, 3) are also randomly padded to look like normal traffic.
+The first 16 bytes of all packets are encrypted using an AES block cipher.
+The remainder of handshake packets (message type 1, 2, 3) are also randomly padded and encrypted using an XChaCha20-Poly1305 AEAD cipher to blend into normal traffic.

 ### 2. Paranoid